 The primary purpose is to provide more and more information on a single site.

-No matter how much information your site offers users, if it is not user-friendly, there will not be much traffic because search result has become a reality and a necessity today.
+No matter how much information your site offers users, if it is not user-friendly, there will not be much traffic because search results have become a reality and a necessity today.